TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Conclusion

 \section{Conclusion}

-In this paper, we introduced the concept of {\em neuron provenance} and developed an interpretability tool, \tool, for Federated Learning (FL). \tool accurately identifies the primary contributors to a global FL model's behavior.
-Our evaluations show that \tool achieves an impressive average provenance accuracy of 97\% and also outperforms the existing fault localization technique by an average accuracy of 50\%.
-In conclusion, our work represents a significant step forward in addressing the challenges of debugging and interpretability in FL.
+We introduce the concept of neuron provenance and developed a debugging and interpretability tool, \tool, for FL. \tool accurately identifies the primary contributors to a global model's behavior.
+Our evaluations show that \tool achieves an impressive average localization accuracy of 99\%.
+Furthermore, \tool also outperforms the existing fault localization technique.
+We provide a reusable functional artifact of \tool in the Flower framework to have an immediate practical impact in real-world FL deployment, addressing the open challenges of debugging and interpretability in FL.